gugarosa/opytimizer/README.md

 ## Installation

 We belive that everything have to be easy.
 Not difficult or daunting, Opytimizer will be the one-to-go package that you will need, from the very first instalattion to the daily-tasks implementing needs.
-If you may, just run the following under your most preferende Python environment (raw, conda, virtualenv, whatever)!:
+If you may, just run the following under your most preferred Python environment (raw, conda, virtualenv, whatever):

 ```Python
 pip install .